NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

         # Allocate a single qubit to the kernel.
         qubit = cudaq.qubit()

-Classcial bits are transistor elements whose states can be altered to perform computations.
-Similarly qubits too have physical relizations within superconducting materials, ion-traps and photonic systems.
+Classical bits are transistor elements whose states can be altered to perform computations.
+Similarly qubits too have physical realizations within superconducting materials, ion-traps and photonic systems.
 We shall not concern ourselves with specific qubit architectures but rather think of them as systems which obey the laws of quantum mechanics and